tomerBARZ/the-universal-mission-for-dcs-world/README.md

 **Please read the "planned development" section below for more information.**

-- The current version supports only modern (post-Cold War) units and Caucasus, Persian Gulf and Syria theaters
+- The current version supports only modern (post-Cold War) units and Caucasus, Kola, Marianas, Persian Gulf and Syria theaters
-  - Kola, Marianas and Germany support will come soon, others will follow later
+  - Germany support will come soon, others will follow later
 - Not all mission types are supported yet
 - Career progress may be lost because of future updates, don't get too attached to it